Lassie Online

 Dorothea J. Snow

-Original cover for Lassie and the Mystery at Blackberry Bog«« original cover
+Original cover for Lassie and the Mystery at Blackberry Bog

-It's spring and Jeff is desperate to earn money to buy a new English racer bike like his rich friend Harry's.
+It's spring and Jeff is desperate to earn money to buy a new English racin bike like his wealthy friend Harry's, especially after Porky's dad gives him an English racing bike, too (Jeff is still riding his dad's old, battered bicycle).
 Gramps, upset that he cannot give his grandson all the things he wants, hands over care of the farm strawberry bed to Jeff, telling him he can keep any profits from the sale of the berries.
-Jeff also earns cash by picking blackberries at a nearby, treacherous bog.
-He finds a good customer for the fruit in the person of the owner of a new motel/restaurant, but can't figure out the man's son, Butch, who seems to be afraid of Lassie!
-And if he hadn't enough to do, he's also trying to rescue an abused dog belonging to a nasty neighbor.
+Jeff and Porky also earn cash by picking blackberries at a nearby, treacherous bog.
+Jeff finds a good customer for the fruit in the person of the owner of a new motel/restaurant, but can't figure out the man's son, Butch, who seems to be afraid of Lassie!
+And if he hadn't enough to do, he's also trying to rescue an abused dog belonging to a cruel neighbor.

 Lassie and the Secret of the Summer